 However great your website is, your leads will not know about it unless you work to make it known.
 Your leads can’t have a dream or gut feeling that you have launched a beautiful website, right?
 It is your job to make them aware of your presence.
 Social media, SEO, paid marketing, and content marketing is the most effective ways to get recognized by your prospective leads.
 With an intuitive landing page, using gated content, offering free eBooks and webinars (and more), you can start showing up in the search engines.

 Work on your URL, SEO title, meta description, and other facets to show up on the search engine’s first page for your selected keyword.
 Offer engaging content, social sharing buttons, RSS feed, subscribe button, and links to your main website (product page, comparison page, pricing page).
 Create automated drip campaigns, schedule autoresponders, and set behavioral triggers for your email campaigns.
 Lead capturing is not a cake-walk.
 There are so many ways to capture leads, and you have to be present exactly where your leads are with the right information and at the right time.

 3. All leads are not sales-ready

-When a lead subscribes to your email list or signs up for a demo, it isn’t necessary that lead is going to be your potential buyer.
+When a lead subscribes to your email list or signs up for a demo, it may not be necessary for the lead to be your potential buyer.
 Not all leads that come are ready to make a purchase.
-Many leads will just be ‘bad leads’ that you need to scrape off pretty soon from your list.
-Then, there will be leads that are somewhat interested but would be interested in having more information and resources sent to them.
+Many leads will be ‘bad leads’ that you need to scrape off pretty soon from your list.
+Then, there will be leads showing symptoms of interest but would be interested in having more information and resources.
 These leads will require longer nurturing with effective content.
 Lastly, there will be few leads (read: few) who will be ready to hit the ‘buy’ button immediately.
 Just one phone call is all it takes!